Tips, Resources, and Encouragement for the Busy Educator

 Create a Reading Dialogue with Student

 I often create a dialogue with my students either on google classroom or through their reading journals.
 I asked them questions pertaining to the characters, settings, and other reading elements.
 Often they love answering questions about how they can personally relate to their favorite character in their book.
 I grade their journals, so if they don’t answer my question, their journal will be incomplete.
+This allows you to scaffold different concepts throughout the year.

 Buddy Reading

 It’s fun for the students to pair up with a partner.
 I have assigned partners and also have allowed the children to pick their own partners, both seem to work well.
 The partners love to read to one another.
-The buddy reading works best when the students are on the same reading level.
+The buddy reading works best when the students are on the same reading grade levels.
 I have a tendency to hold buddy partner conferences to make sure they are on track.

 It takes time to build the desired independent reading allotted time in your classroom.
 The key is to stay consistent.
 After a month, your students should be trained to read their reading books independently without a gazillion issues.
 Don’t give up!